Ben King (footballer)

 Ben King (born 7 July 2000) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL).
-He is the second Albanian to play after the great ADEM YZE.
-He has a twin brother Max King, who plays for St Kilda.
+His twin brother, Max King, also plays football professionally for St Kilda.

 Early life

 King was born in Melbourne, Victoria.
-He and his twin brother Max began playing Australian rules football for the East Sandringham Football Club in the South Metro Junior Football League.
+He and his identical twin brother Max began playing Australian rules football for the East Sandringham Football Club in the South Metro Junior Football League.
 The twins worked their way through the junior ranks before both being selected to represent the Sandringham Dragons in the TAC Cup while also attending Haileybury.
 Through their time at Haileybury the twins were closely mentored by three time Coleman Medal winner Matthew Lloyd.

 Ben's draft stocks rose in his final year of junior football when his twin brother's ACL injury allowed him to play as the key forward for the Victoria Metro team at the U18 National Championships.
 He was subsequently named the All-Australian full forward for his performances during the championships.
 His junior football came to an end in mid-September 2018 when Sandringham fell to Dandenong in the TAC Cup preliminary final.
 In November 2018, he was drafted by Gold Coast with the sixth selection in the 2018 national draft.

 King earned an ATAR score of 96.35 upon graduation from high school.